Skip to content

 How long do Golden Retrievers live?

-You can expect your Golden Retriever to live between 10 and 12 years.
+The life expectancy of a Golden Retriever is between 10 and 12 years.
 Their lifespan will be affected by their diet and exercise.
 Overweight dogs will have a short life expectancy as they’re more prone to health problems.
 Some conditions can’t be avoided, but others can.
 An active dog is a healthy dog.

 Do Golden Retrievers shed?